Krillh/Airzlinshire/Majik/Majik Theory/Lattice Theory.md

 > [!warning]
-> The information on this page is not known in full by anyone in the world of Airzlinshire.
-Some research indicates to some of this information but only very little.
+> The information on this page is not known by anyone in the world of Airzlinshire.

-Lattice Theory is a theory of life that describes life in terms of majik manipulations and Majik Lattices.
-It is important to note that lattices are simply objects used to describe a phenomenon, and not necessarily reality the same way position isn't necessarily a vector, that's just the mathematical object used to describe it.
+Lattice Theory is a theory of life that describes life in terms of [[Majik Manipulations]] and Majik Lattices.
+It is important to note that *lattices* are simply objects used to describe a phenomenon, and not necessarily reality the same way position isn't necessarily a vector, that's just the mathematical object used to describe it.

-In Lattice Theory, a Majik Lattice is a collection of string, or thread, shaped pieces of ethyr that wrap and weave around each other that can cause certain Majik Manipulations when agitated by Majik energy.
+In Lattice Theory, a Majik Lattice is a collection of string, or *thread*, shaped pieces of ethyr that wrap and weave around each other that can cause certain [[Majik Manipulations]] when agitated by Majik energy.
 The specific manipulation caused depends on the nature of the contact point.
 The energy travels through the *threads* and is released at these connections, called *knots*.

 >[!note] Knot vocab:
 > - **Active thread**: a thread that has Majik energy flowing through it.